 You are here

-The U.S. Food and Drug Administration recently approved an ingredient for fish feed that provides fish farmers with more options and reduces our nation's reliance on feed made of other fish.
+The U.S. Food and Drug Administration approved an ingredient for fish feed that provides fish farmers with more options and reduces our nation's reliance on feed made of other fish.
 Learn more about taurine and how both U.S. fish farmers and seafood lovers will benefit from its approved use in feed for aquacultured fish.

 FDA and EPA have issued advice regarding eating fish.
 This advice is geared toward helping women who are pregnant or may become pregnant - as well as breastfeeding mothers and parents of young children - make informed choices when it comes to fish that is healthy and safe to eat.